linuxonlinehelp/openwebrx-backup-old/README.md

 But the other CAN'T setup 4 Dongles on  the SAME Server! without Knowledge on Docker or qemu Containers!

 With this Version you can run 4 or more INSTANCES / Services on different PORTS!
-Copy the openwebrrx into different directory's (radio1,radio2,radio3...) and at the config file config_webrx.py of them set the DEVICE NUMBER at line:
+Copy the openwebrx into different directory's (radio1,radio2,radio3...) and at the config file config_webrx.py of them set the DEVICE NUMBER at line:

 Sample: config_webrx.py device number = "-d 0 " read rtl_sdr manual!